sharkdp/purescript-flare/docs/Flare.md

 intRange :: forall e.
 Label -> Int -> Int -> Int -> UI e Int
 ```

-Creates a slider for an `Int` input from a given label, default
+Creates a slider for an `Int` input from a given label, minimum and
-value as well as minimum and maximum values.
+maximum values as well as a default value.

 #### `intRange_`